 The School of Arts, Humanities and Social Sciences, established in the year 2014, is one of the most sought-after Schools for Humanities programmes.
-At present the School offers three under-graduate programmes - B.A. in Journalism, English and Psychology; B.A. in Political Science, Economics and Journalism; B.A. in Journalism and Mass Communication and B.A. in Tourism, History and Journalism and three post-graduate programmes - M.A. in English, M.A. in Journalism and Communication and M.Sc. in Psychology.
+At present the School offers two four-years under-graduate programmes under NEP - B.A. in Journalism, English and Psychology and B.A. in Political Science, Economics and Journalism and three post-graduate programmes - M.A. in English, M.A. in Journalism and Communication and M.Sc. in Psychology.
 The School offers programs that prepare graduates who are aware of and can interact with contemporary thought and research in their respective specializations and utilize the same in their professional lives.
 The graduates will also be equipped with foundation of subjects and variety of skills required to compete in the global job market.
 The School also facilitates research leading to Ph.D. in humanities disciplines in English, Psychology and Journalism.